Nataniel-Antosik/System-Programming/Lab3/Dynamic version/README.md

 # Dynamic Version

 ## General info
-The program tries to dynamically load (using the dlfcn library function) the previously prepared shared library and import the shared function provided by it.
+The program dynamically loads (using the dlfcn library function) a previously prepared shared library and imports the function it provides.

 ## Program is created with:
 * C